Profab/meteor-publish-composite/README.md

     ```javascript
     {
-        find: function() {
+      find: function () {
         // Must return a cursor containing top level documents
       },
       children: [
         {
-                find: function(topLevelDocument) {
+          find: function (topLevelDocument) {
             // Called for each top level document.
 Top level document is passed
             // in as an argument.
             // Must return a cursor of second tier documents.
           },
           children: [
             {
-                        find: function(secondTierDocument, topLevelDocument) {
+              find: function (secondTierDocument, topLevelDocument) {
                 // Called for each second tier document.
 These find functions
                 // will receive all parent documents starting with the nearest
                 // parent and working all the way up to the top level as
                 // arguments.
                 // Must return a cursor of third tier documents.
               },
               children: [
                // Repeat as many levels deep as you like
               ]
             }
           ]
         },
         {
-                find: function(topLevelDocument) {
+          find: function (topLevelDocument) {
             // Also called for each top level document.
             // Must return another cursor of second tier documents.
           }
           // The children property is optional at every level.
         }
       ]
     }
     ```